Thomas Ruffin Stancil

 Tommie would often say to his Pa, "If I live, I want to do this, I'll never live to be as old as you, Pa."
 His pa was 68 at the time.

 Shortly before his death Tommie had a bull calf that disappeared.
-He had a conversation with his sister-in-law Eva and told her that he believe he'd never see that bull calf again.
+He had a conversation with his sister-in-law Eva and told her that he believed he'd never see that bull calf again.
 Was this prediction, a prophetic statement or was it just a coincidence?
 This is certainly a thought to ponder.

 Tommie's nephew Emmette, George Ira's son, remembers his Uncle Tommie giving him a bell for his bicycle.

 Tommie and his older brother Harvey decided to kill the crows eating the corn early in the morning on Tuesday, May 14, 1907.
 The crow blind was made of dried grape vines.
 It was about six foot square inside and two feet high in the edge.
 It was located at the edge of the woods.
 Tommie and Harvey crawled inside on their hands and knees, moving the shotguns along with them.
-Tommie had a twelve gauge double barrel breech loader shot gun.
+Tommie had a twelve gauge double barrel breech loader shotgun.

 Tommie and Harvey heard the crows coming in and they took aim and shot a number of crows.
 After a time crows stopped flying over.

 According to Harvey's account, he and Tommie began crawling out.
 Harvey was in the front.
 Tommie was crawling out pushing the gun by the barrel in front of him.
 He did not unload the gun before crawling out of the crow blind.
 A vine caught on the hammer partially cocking the gun and causing it to fire.
-Tommy was hit in the chest and killed.
+Tommie was hit in the chest and killed.
 If the vine had fully cocked the gun, it would not have fired.

 Two black men working in the fields heard the commotion and came running.
 They were Jim Batey and Cab Atkinson.
 Harvey sent them to get Tom.
 Tom left at a trot immediately.
 Delaney insisted on going to the accident scene.
 Jim hitched up the buggy for her.

 Tommie was dead.
 The sheriff of Johnston County was notified.
-Ralph Smith, brother-in-law of Harvey, was sent to tell George Ira about Tommy's death.
+Ralph Smith, brother-in-law of Harvey, was sent to tell George Ira about Tommie's death.
 George was living on Tom's Micro farm.
 He had three children; Effie, Emmette and Delanie.

 A coffin was built from seasoned wide pine boards kept for this purpose.
 Some of the neighborhood men prepared and dressed the body.